Dublin, Edinburgh & London with Gabra Lokken8 days

 Optional Excursion - Rosslyn Chapel & Glenkinchie Distillery $89pp* Details

 Famous for its connections to the Holy Grail as depicted in the best-selling novel The Da Vinci Code, Rosslyn Chapel is a place shrouded in mystery and legend.
 Step inside with a local guide to marvel at the crypt, colorful stained glass windows and the intricate carvings that adorn the interior pillars and arches.
 Then, discover how Scotch whisky, or “the water of life” is made during a tour of Glenkinchie Distillery, one of six single-malt distilleries in the Scottish Lowlands.
 Here, you’ll enjoy a tasting before heading back to Edinburgh.
-Please note: This excursion requires advance reservation and must be booked at least 20 days prior to departure.
-There is no photography permitted inside of Rosslyn Chapel.
+Please note: There is no photography permitted inside of Rosslyn Chapel.

 Must be booked 20 days before departure